Skip to Content

 Kids will love these Christmas do a dot printables!
 These are perfect for preschool and kindergarten-aged children.
 They’re great for practicing counting and fine motor skills, too.
 There’s also letter recognition practice in here to help your kiddos!

-These Christmas pattern block mats are perfect to use as a fun quiet time activity for young kids.
-Kids can work on their fine motor skills while learning shapes and colors!
+These Christmas pattern block mats are perfect to use as a fun quiet time activity for younger kids.
+They can work on their fine motor skills while learning shapes and colors!

 This nativity play dough kit is perfect to get the kids in the holiday spirit.
 It’s made with natural ingredients and has lots of fun pieces to encourage play.
 It’s great for open-ended play, encourages fine motor skills, exploration, and creativity, and supports cognitive development!